 Please note: if a person has power of attorney for someone, this ends at the time of death.

 If you are the personal representative, you may have to apply for probate.
-The Probate office will give you a "Grant of Probate" if the deceased left a will, or grant "Letters of Administration" if there is no will.
-You can download the forms you need with notes and guidance on what you need to do by visiting the HM Revenue and Customs website or telephone the Probate and Inheritance Tax Helpline on 0300 123 1072.
+The Probate service will give you a "Grant of Probate" if the deceased left a will, or issue "Letters of Administration" if there is no will.
+You can apply online or download the forms you need with notes and guidance on what you need to do by visiting the Applying for probate section on the Gov.uk website.
+Alternatively, telephone the Courts and Tribunals Service Centre on 0300 123 1072.